-Frontier markets—countries such as Nigeria, Ecuador, Vietnam, Cambodia and Romania, whose financial markets are considered insufficiently transparent or liquid to qualify as emerging economies—are home to almost a third of the world’s population.
+Frontier markets—countries such as Nigeria, Vietnam, Panama, Costa Rica and Romania, whose financial markets are considered insufficiently transparent or liquid to qualify as emerging economies—are home to almost a third of the world’s population.
 Of the 10 fastest growing economies worldwide, eight are frontier markets, according to HSBC.
 Half of the countries that global advertising agency, Ogilvy & Mather, determined would be key to middle-class consumer growth over the next decade are frontier markets.

 For multinational companies and for portfolio investors, frontier markets represent an unrivaled opportunity to tap into a rare growth story that combines a swelling population, rising incomes, rapidly increasing connectivity, innovative business communities, and surging economic growth.
 For aspiring business leaders, frontier markets offer access to a growth story that will not only be professionally fulfilling and diverse, but can also have tremendous human, environmental and social impact.

-This course will provide students with a clear understanding of the opportunities and challenges in frontier markets, and a vision for how they can play a part in the development of some of the world’s most exciting economies, businesses, peoples, and ideas.
+This course will provide students with a clear understanding of the opportunities and challenges in frontier markets with a particular focus on the Central American nations of Panama and Costa Rica, as well as a vision for how they can play a part in the development of some of the world’s most dynamic economies, businesses, peoples, and ideas.

 One of the exciting aspects of frontier markets is their extreme diversity.
 Panama, for example, is deeply connected to the global economy, both through its banking, finance and legal industries and its pivotal role in world trade.
 While relatively small in population and area, it packs an outsized global punch.